aiven/aiven-docs/docs/platform/howto/byoc/create-custom-cloud/create-google-custom-cloud.md

 1. You deploy your custom cloud resources supplying the generated privilege-bearing service account to the Aiven platform, which gives Aiven the permissions to securely access your Google Cloud account, create resources, and manage them onward.
-1. You select projects that can use your new custom clouds for creating services.
+1. You select Aiven projects that can use your new custom clouds for creating services.
 1. You add contact details for individuals from your organization that Aiven can reach out to in case of technical issues with the new cloud.